-The National Conference on Public Employee Retirement Systems and Cobalt Community Research released the 2020 NCPERS Public Retirement Systems Study in January 2021.
+The National Conference on Public Employee Retirement Systems and Cobalt Community Research released the 2021 NCPERS Public Retirement Systems Study in February 2022.
 NCPERS is a trade association for public sector pension funds, representing approximately 500 funds in the United States and Canada.
-The 2020 study includes responses from 138 state and local government pension funds with assets exceeding \$1.5 trillion.
+The 2021 study includes responses from 156 state and local government pension funds with assets exceeding \$2.6 trillion.

-According to the Study, the average investment return assumption for responding funds was 7.26 percent compared with 7.24 percent in 2019.
-The average inflation assumption was 2.70 percent, down 0.10 percent from last year's 2.80 percent inflation assumption.
-Similar to the findings from the Public Fund Survey, the 2020 NCPERS Study found that there was limited activity with respect to changing the actuarial assumed rate of return during the year.
-However, reducing the actuarial assumed rate of return remains a widely used strategy with 69 percent of all responding funds having implemented, or are considering implementing, a lower assumed rate of return.
+According to the study, the average investment return assumption decreased 0.19 percent from the 2020 assumption of 7.26 percent to 7.07 percent in 2021, despite minimal changes in the average asset allocation.
+The average inflation assumption was 2.70 percent, unchanged from last year's inflation assumption.
+The 2021 NCPERS Study found that there was increased interest in changing the actuarial assumed rate of return during the year with 82 percent of all responding funds having implemented, or considering implementing, a reduction in the assumed rate of return, up from 69 percent in the 2020 study.